IgorSteps/easypark/docs/API_SPEC.md

 **Request Body**:

-Ensure that the JSON sent in the REST request uses the RFC 3339 date/time format for StartTime and EndTime
+Ensure that the JSON sent in the REST request uses the RFC 3339 date/time format for StartTime and EndTime.
+And destination being a desired ParkingLot ID.

 ```bash
 curl -X POST http://localhost:8080/drivers/{id}/parking-requests \